Looking for things to do in Kyoto at night?

 7. Join Fun Kyoto Night Walking Tour

-Of course you should sign up for at least one walking tour in Kyoto at night!
+Of course you need to include at least one walking tour in your Kyoto itinerary!

 Similar to other Japanese cities, there are many walking tours in Kyoto organised by both local and online tour companies to show the city unique sides in-depth to fellow travellers.